 In response to Governor Andrew Cuomo’s public call for clemency applications, a number of the Center’s law student Fellows are currently undertaking pro bono representation of people incarcerated in New York state prison to help them create and submit clemency petitions to the Governor.

-The Center's faculty director, Segal Family Professor of Regulatory Law and Policy Rachel Barkow, has been a tireless advocate for structural clemency reform efforts through her legal scholarship, including “Clemency and the Unitary Executive,” and “Restructuring Clemency: The Cost of Ignoring Clemency and a Plan for Renewal,” co-authored with Mark Osler, Robert and Marion Short Distinguished Chair in Law of University of St. Thomas School of Law.
+The Center's faculty director, Segal Family Professor of Regulatory Law and Policy Rachel Barkow, has been a tireless advocate for structural clemency reform efforts through her legal scholarship and her public advocacy.
+Her legal scholarship highlights the importance of clemency to the proper functioning of our criminal justice system, including “Clemency and the Unitary Executive,” and “Restructuring Clemency: The Cost of Ignoring Clemency and a Plan for Renewal,” co-authored with Mark Osler, Robert and Marion Short Distinguished Chair in Law of University of St. Thomas School of Law.

 February 25, 2019 Letter to President Donald J. Trump Regarding Clemency Reform: The Center's Faculty Director, Rachel Barkow, has signed a public letter to President Trump urging him to make lasting changes to the federal clemency process by removing its administration from the Department of Justice.
 Joining her as signatories are a diverse group of advocates who include a former federal judge, public policy organizations from across the political spectrum, legal academics, and formerly incarcerated persons, some of whom received clemency and are now reform advocates.